Quasinormal Modes of Extremal Reissner-Nordstrom Black Holes via Seiberg-Witten Quantization: Introduction

-The organization of this paper is as follows.
-In section~\ref{sec:sw_geo}, we review the quantum geometry of the SW theory and the associated quantization conditions.
-Section~\ref{sec:ern_pert} systematically constructs the dictionary between the extremal RN black hole scalar perturbations and the quantum SW curve.
-Section~\ref{sec:numerical} presents the validation of our results, and performs the quasi-resonance tracking.
-Finally, section~\ref{sec:conclusion} provides a summary and outlines future research directions.
-Appendix~\ref{app:ns} details the definition and expansion of the NS free energy.
+The paper is organized as follows.
+In Section~\ref{sec:sw_geo}, we review the quantum geometry of the SW theory and the associated quantization conditions.
+Section~\ref{sec:ern_pert} systematically constructs the dictionary mapping the extremal RN black hole scalar perturbations to the quantum SW curve, providing precise gauge-theoretic interpretations for the superradiance and mass decoupling limits.
+Section~\ref{sec:numerical} presents the numerical evaluation of the QNMs frequencies, covering the neutral massless, neutral massive, charged massless, and charged massive cases.
+We first validate our framework by demonstrating that our results for both neutral and charged massless scalars are in agreement with existing numerical benchmarks.
+We also track the quasi-resonance behavior for the neutral massive case.
+Subsequently, as our main novel contribution, we provide the first predictions for the discrete QNMs spectrum of simultaneously charged and massive fields in the strictly extremal RN background.
+Finally, Section~\ref{sec:conclusion} provides a summary and outlines future research directions.
+Additionally, Appendix~\ref{app:ns} details the definition and expansion of the NS free energy, while Appendix~\ref{app:large} furnishes the comprehensive numerical data underlying Table~\ref{tab:charged_grid} (in Section~\ref{sec:charged_massive}), further substantiating our predictions for the charged massive perturbations.